-The nature preserve is replete with dunes, freshwater wetlands, meadows, ponds and a full mile of protected beach.
-The trail system provides visitors with wildlife viewing opportunities through the preserve’s many habitats, including the undeveloped beach, a rarity on the heavily developed Jersey shoreline.
-An estimated 90,000 visitors enjoy the preserve’s natural beauty each year.
+The trail system provides visitors with wildlife viewing opportunities through the preserve’s many habitats including the undeveloped protected beach, a rarity on the heavily developed Jersey shoreline.